php1ic/php1ic-emacs.d/README.md

 The version I recovered was close to the one I lost, but different enough that it was annoying, and having not kept track I couldn't put my finger on why.
 I therefore did what any sensible person would do: scrapped everything and started from scratch.

-The configuration uses the 'org file called by the init file' set up, so the main configuration is in [config.org] which is called by [init.el].
+The configuration uses the 'org file called by the init file' set up, so the main configuration is in [config.org](config.org) which is called by [init.el](init.el).

 ## Installation and set-up